Frequently Asked Questions about Massage Therapy

 A: No. You can book an appointment with a massage therapist without seeing a chiropractor first.
 Our massage therapists will discuss future care options with you in your appointment, and they may advise continued massage therapy and or seeing a chiropractor, however you should not feel any obligation to make an appointment with a chiropractor at any stage.

-Q: I have questions about Chiropractic or Acupuncture, how do I find out the answers?
+Q: I have questions about Chiropractic, how do I find out the answers?

 Still Unsure About a Visit to a Cambridge Massage Therapist?